 - 3. Election of Bicycle Pedestrian Chair and Vice Chair for 2020 (Stillman) - Current Chair, Commissioner Eschelbeck, called for motions to nominate. - Motion was made by Commissioner Shearin to nominate Commissioner Lindskog for Chair.
 She stated Commissioner Lindskog is our most senior member, and has worked diligently on behalf of the commission, including acting as the BPC's VTA BPAC representative for several years, being a strong advocate for all walking and biking projects in Cupertino, and a consistent participant in events, activities and more for the commission.
-Motion was not asked for a second by the Chair.

-- Request for other motions to nominate was made by the Chair. - Motion was made to nominate Commissioner Eschelbeck as Chair for a second term by Commissioner Madhdhipatla.
-He states that Commissioner Eschelbeck has been a fine Chair this year and wishes him to continue as Chair. - Commissioner Shearin at this time stated reasons why Commissioner Eschelbeck should not be considered for Chair again, including: ignoring meeting rules agreed to by BPC vote; allowing public meeting participants to abuse commissioners and staff, create disturbances and violate meeting norms; stifling commission discussion of agenda items and motions by commissioners and directing discussion during meetings toward a particular viewpoint.
-It was noted that during this very agenda item Commissioner Eschelbeck did not call for a second or a vote for Commissioner Lindskog's election (which Commissioner Eschelbeck does not support) but instead asked for other motions to elect a different Chair. - Commissioner Eschelbeck stated that his goal last year was to have the public have as much time to speak as possible, and this year his focus will be on bringing the commission together.
+- Request for discussion and comments was made by the Chair. - Motion was made to nominate Commissioner Eschelbeck as Chair for a second term by Commissioner Madhdhipatla.
+He states that Commissioner Eschelbeck has been a fine Chair this year and wishes him to continue as Chair. - Commissioner Shearin at this time stated reasons why Commissioner Eschelbeck should not be considered for Chair again, including: ignoring meeting rules agreed to by BPC vote; allowing public meeting participants to abuse commissioners and staff, create disturbances and violate meeting norms; stifling commission discussion of agenda items and motions by commissioners and directing discussion during meetings toward a particular viewpoint. - Commissioner Eschelbeck stated that his goal last year was to have the public have as much time to speak as possible, and this year his focus will be on bringing the commission together.
 He stated that he doesn't recall any issues, characterizing them as a "he said she said" conflict. - Commissioner Madhdhipatla stated that Commissioner Eschelbeck has been an excellent Chair this year and wishes his work to continue.
 Commissioner Ganga also stated that he was pleased with Commissioner Eschelbeck's work as Chair when he was a member of the public and had attended meetings this past year. - Second is now made by Commissioner Lindskog for the nomination of Commissioner Lindskog for Chair for 2020, Vote is 2-3-0, with the motion failing.
 (Commissioners Lindskog, Shearin in favor; Commissioners Ganga, Madhdhipatla, Eschelbeck against. - Motion is again made by Commissioner Madhdhipatla to nominate Commissioner Eschelbeck as Chair for 2020, with Commissioner Ganga seconding.
+3-2-0 motion passes.
+(Commissioners Ganga, Madhdhipatla, Eschelbeck in favor, Commissioners Lindskog, Shearin against.) - Chair Eschelbeck called for motions to nominate a Vice Chair for 2020 - Motion is made by Commissioner Lindskog to nominate himself as Vice Chair for 2020.
+Second is made by Commissioner Shearin for the nomination of Commissioner Lindskog for Vice Chair for 2020, Vote is 2-3-0, with the motion failing.
+(Commissioners Lindskog, Shearin in favor; Commissioners Ganga, Madhdhipatla, Eschelbeck against. - Motion is made by Commissioner Eschelbeck to nominate Commissioner Madhdhipatla as Vice Chair for 2020, with Commissioner Ganga seconding.
 3-2-0 motion passes.
 (Commissioners Ganga, Madhdhipatla, Eschelbeck in favor, Commissioners Lindskog, Shearin against.)